andrewedstrom/andrewedstrom.github.io/_posts/2017-09-18-not-knowing.md

 Let the others decide if your lack of understanding says something about the health of the team.
 Don't even bring it up.

 > "Greatness comes from humble beginnings; it comes from grunt work.
-It means you're the least important person in the room—until you change that with results." -Ryan Holiday, *Ego is the Enemy*
+It means you're the least important person in the room—until you change that with results." - Ryan Holiday, *Ego is the Enemy*